MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

 The decoder block is comprised of three parts:

-1) A bilinear upsampling layer using the upsample_bilinear() function.
-The current recommended factor for upsampling is set to 2.
+1) A bilinear upsampling layer.
 2) A layer to concatenate the upsampled small_ip_layer and the large_ip_layer.
 3) Some (one or two) additional separable convolution layers to extract some more spatial information from prior layers.